 - OPTIONAL :1 tablespoon glutenous rice powder (see notes)

-- Reserve 1-2 outer leaves of the napa cabbage and refrigerate for later use (wrap in plastic).
-Cut remaining cabbage and place it in a bowl with the salt and toss.
+- SALT THE CABBAGE (6-8 hours): Reserve 1-2 outer leaves of the napa cabbage and refrigerate for later use (wrap in plastic).
+Cut remaining cabbage and place it in a large bowl with the salt and toss.
 Add enough cool water to cover the cabbage and stir until salt is dissolved.
 Keep the cabbage submerged with a plate over the bowl and let stand at room temperature 6-8 hours (giving a stir midway through if possible) or overnight.

 - Drain the cabbage, saving the brine.
-Rinse cabbage, drain, squeeze out any excess water and place it back in the bowl, adding the daikon radish and scallions.
+Rinse the cabbage, drain, squeeze out any excess water, or blot with paper towels, and place it back in the bowl, adding the daikon radish and scallions.

-- Place the ginger, garlic, shallot, red pepper flakes, fish sauce ( or alternatives) and sugar in your food processor.
-Add optional rice powder ( see notes!)
-Process until well combined, pulsing, until it becomes a paste.
+- Make the PASTE: Place the ginger, garlic, shallot, red pepper flakes, fish sauce (or alternatives) and sugar in your food processor.
+Add optional rice powder (see notes!)
+Process until well combined, pulsing, until it becomes a thick paste.

-- Pack the cabbage into a large, two-quart jar (or two, quart jars) or a crock, leaving 1-2 inches room at the top for juices to release.
-Add a little of the reserved brine to just cover the vegetables, pressing them down a bit.
-Place the whole cabbage leaf over top, pressing down- this should help keep the kimchi submerged under the brine.
-You can also use a fermentation weight placed over top the whole leaf to keep it submerged.
+- PACK the cabbage into a large, two-quart jar (or two, quart jars) or a crock, leaving 1-2 inches room at the top for juices to release.
+Add a little of the reserved brine to just cover the vegetables, pressing them down a bit ( so they are submerged) Place the whole cabbage leaf over top, pressing down- this should help keep the kimchi submerged under the brine.
+You can also use a fermentation weight placed over top of the whole leaf to keep it submerged.
+Or a small zip lock filled with water.
+Basically anything that touches air may mold – but no worries if this happens (see notes) it is not ruined.

-- After 3 days, the kimchi is ready, but won’t achieve its full flavor and complexity, until about 2 weeks ( in the fridge) slowly fermenting.
+- REFRIGERATE: After you see bubbles (ususally 3-4 days) the kimchi is ready, but it won’t achieve its full flavor and complexity, until about 2 weeks (in the fridge) slowly fermenting.
 The longer you ferment, the more complex and sour the taste.

-- This will keep for months on end in the fridge ( as long as it is submerged in the brine) and will continue to ferment very slowly, getting more and more flavorful.
+- Maintenance: This will keep for months on end in the fridge (as long as it is submerged in the brine) and will continue to ferment very slowly, getting more and more flavorful.
+Feel free to remove the cabbage leaf and just press kimchi down under the brine, after each use. ( See notes for adding more brine)

-- To serve it in a bowl as a side dish, scoop out using a slotted spoon, drizzle with sesame oil and toasted sesame seeds, fresh scallions.
+- SERVE: Serve it as side dish: scoop it out using a slotted spoon, place in a small bowl, drizzle with sesame oil , toasted sesame seeds, and fresh scallions.
+Or Use it in Kimchi Fried Rice, Kimchi Burritos, Seoul Bowls, Kimchi Soup!

 For milder kimchi, start with 2 tablespoons Korean chili flakes ( you can always stir in more).
 I like a spicy version with 6 tablespoons.
 4 tablespoons is medium spicy.